 If the student you are worried about is uncomfortable using our on-campus resources, you can also call us to get a list of community resources to offer the student.

 If a student is a threat to self or another person and there is imminent danger of harm, call the following:

 Call us if the student is in some other kind of crisis and you would like some help.
-After hours, call Campus Safety and have them page us.
-Staff at the Crisis Line (408-279-3112) or Rape Crisis Hotline (408-287-3000) may also be helpful.
+After business hours, call Campus Safety and/or the student's Resident Director and have them call the CAPS After Hours Counselor-On-Call.
+The Rape Crisis Hotline (408-287-3000) may also be helpful.

 We can help you with how to approach the person with your concerns.
 The University offers an Employee Assistance Program (EAP) that provides assessment and referral services.
-Contact Human Resources (408-554-4392) to obtain information on who the current EAP carrier is.
+Contact Human Resources (408-554-4392) to obtain information on who is the current EAP carrier.

 If you are willing, convey your ongoing interest in the person's situation.
 Sometimes -- and perhaps usually -- the decision to seek counseling is made over time.
 You may have a series of conversations and observe the person work through initial resistance to the point of being willing to get help.

 Whatever assistance you may need from CAPS -- whether it is to find out more about a particular disorder, brainstorm how to talk to a student, or just feel less alone in a complicated situation -- we are here to help.